 The longer you wait to acknowledge and reply to the review, the more people are bound to see it and only get one side of the story.

 Though we said to think before you respond, that doesn’t mean to take several days to stew over what you’ll say.
 We recommend drafting and submitting your reply within 24 hours.
-Not only does that signal to prospective patients that you take any complaints seriously, but it also increases your chances of salvaging the relationship with the patient that left the negative review.
+Not only does that signal to prospective clients that you take any complaints seriously, but it also increases your chances of salvaging the relationship with the customer that left the negative review.

 Though you can’t expect everyone to be pleased all the time, you may be able to sympathetically acknowledge their dissatisfaction and repair the relationship, even if you believe their review isn’t fair.